Mortgage Options

 Piggyback Mortgage

-Some borrowers prefer to obtain two loans to purchase or refinance their home to avoid the payment of PMI, known as a piggyback mortgage.
+Some borrowers prefer to obtain two loans to purchase or refinance their home to avoid the payment of PMI, known as a Piggyback Mortgage.
+The Piggyback Mortgage can be a fixed-rate option or Home Equity FLEX Line of Credit option.